Nitazenes are killing kids

 Nitazenes are synthetic opioids lurking in party drugs and even vapes.
 100x stronger than heroin, they’re causing deadly overdoses.

 NSW stands on the brink of a devastating overdose crisis.
-But we can prevent it.
+Pill testing can prevent it.

 Pill testing saves lives.
 It’s working elsewhere, and NSW needs it now.